Money Assistance Maine – Help paying bills, rent, loans & more

 According to Poverty USA, the state of Maine has a poverty level of 14 percent.
 That is a substantial portion of the population living in difficult conditions.
 Luckily there are numerous non-profits, corporations and the government who provide a great deal of financial assistance.
 If you experiencing financial hardship and need help paying bills, putting food on the table or other financially stressful situations, there is help.
-Below is a list of popular assistance programs for residents of Maine.

 Assistance with Utilities: Low-income residents can apply for energy assistance through the Energy Assistance Program which offers help for low-income homeowners and renters.
 The monthly assistance is based on a financial need, though they will accept emergency cases as well.
 Residents are required to provide proof of financial need.
 In addition, you may qualify for free weatherization to help use energy more efficiently in your home.

 Food Assistance: If you are having a difficult time keeping food on the table, you may be able to receive assistance through the state Supplemental Nutrition Assistance Program, formerly known as Food Stamps.
 The SNAP program provides a monthly stipend to help pay for groceries at participating stores.
 Pregnant women and women with children may also be able to get help through the Women, Infant and Children Program (WIC) which offers education and food resources.
 Families with school-aged children can apply for free or reduced lunch through the school district.
 If you don’t qualify for assistance or need more help, you may receive help through a local Food Pantry.

 Loan Help: If you are in need of a loan and can’t get approval through the banks, there are other great options which do not include expensive payday loans.
 There are numerous banks, credit unions and non-profits that provide low income specialty loans.
 These loans were specifically created to provide borrowers with a higher borrowing risk profile an affordable loan alternative to expensive micro loans.
 Learn about these different loans here.